stormcoalition/stormcoalition.github.io/index.md

 [![morainewatch-map](assets/img/morainewatch-ss.png)](https://stormcoalition.shinyapps.io/morainewatch/)

 This is the home mapping tool designed to assist the **Moraine Watch** program.
 The intention of this map is to provide many interactive resources to concerned citizens who are concerned with land use changes occurring atop the Oak Ridges Moraine.

+> Share the QR code below for access on your smart devices:

 ![morainewatch-qr](assets/img/QR-morainewatch.png)